About the Artist:

 - Youth will develop observation, critical thinking, and problem-solving skills.
 The instructor will assist with process-based issues and initiate a soft critique for conceptual assistance if needed.

 - Youth will develop a practice for writing and talking about their work.
 The instructor shall invite a creative writing professional to assist them during class time.

 Gallery Opening & Exhibition Dates:

 - Closing date: April 14, 2023

-ArtWorks is an award-winning Greater Cincinnati nonprofit that transforms people and places through investments in creativity.
-The organization collaborates with community organizations and residents, businesses, governments, foundations and nonprofits to build creative works of art that bolster the region’s global reputation as an arts destination.
-ArtWorks employs professional artists who inspire and mentor diverse teams of youth, ages 14-21, helping them build 21st century career-readiness skills.
-These teams have completed more than 14,000 public and private art projects in its 26 years, including more than 200 permanent outdoor murals.
+Since 1996, ArtWorks has collaborated with community organizations and residents, businesses, governments, foundations, and nonprofits to build creative works of art that built the Greater Cincinnati region’s global reputation as an arts destination.
+ArtWorks has employed and trained over 3,500 professional artists and 4,000 youth, ages 14 – 24.
+We invest in our creative economy by creating jobs that support local talent, pairing professional artists to inspire and mentor diverse teams of youth, and helping them build 21st-century career-readiness skills.
+Over the past 26 years, this collaborative approach has created a citywide gallery with more than 14,000 public and private art projects, including more than 250 permanent outdoor murals.